 The request must include the Markets Gateway unit name, unit ID, reason, and documentation to support the request.
 PJM will determine, with the advice and input of the MMU, whether the request is approved or denied and provide a written notification to the generation resource owner no later than 30 business days from the date of data submittal supporting the request.
+If the request is approved, the functionality will remain in effect for the duration of the limitation and does not need to be further requested upon every instance of use.
 If the request is denied, PJM will include in the notice a written explanation for the denial.